quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 The tier begins with the WebServer class, which initialises the View Elements of the website by calling the appropriate HTTP Protocol handling class through Dependency Injection.
 What that means in English, is that WebServer is the stage upon which the game is set.
 The first class to be greet the user is the class that handles the Home page of the Online WebCheckers.
-The "GetHomeRoute" class is invoked and the user is able to interact with the Home Page.
+The "GetHomeRoute" class is invoked, and the user is able to interact with the Home Page.

-When at the Home Page, the user has the ability to see the number of players online and currently playing the game, and can join them by using the Sign In option.
+When at the Home Page, the user has the ability to see the number of PRs online and currently playing the game, and can join them by using the Sign In option.

 ![The Home Page](HomePage.png)

 Once they decide to Sign In, the WebServer then serves the SignIn page, handled by the "GetSignIn" class, to the user.
-Here the user has the ability to Log in using a valid name, which is checked by the application, and can then join the Player Lobby.
+Here the user has the ability to Log in using a valid name, which is checked by the APP, and can then join the PL.

 ![The Player Lobby](PlayerLobby.png)

-The Player lobby lets a player choose their opponent to play against, with clicking on the "Start A Game" button.
+The PL lets a PR choose their OP to play against, with clicking on the "Start A Game" button.
-Once the button is pressed, the Application begins to form a game session for the players and the users can now play the game.
+Once the button is pressed, the APP begins to form a game session for the PRs, and the users can now play the game.

 ![The StartAGame Sequence Diagram](StartAGame.png)

 With the latest update, the Replay portion of the UI tier has been added to the program.
-This allows users to view all the moves in a previously completed game from any other player in the session.
+This allows users to view all the moves in a previously completed game from any other PR in the session.
 The user can go forwards and backwards throughout all the moves until they are finished viewing the replay.

 ### Application Tier

-The Application Tier of this application consists of 3 components: Game, GameCenter, and PlayerLobby.
+The Application Tier of this APP consists of 3 components: Game, GameCenter, and PL.
-A Game object represents a game event in the application.
+A Game object represents a game event in the APP.
 It contains a "redPlayer" (a Player object that represents the user who interacts with the red pieces on the checker board), a "whitePlayer" (a Player object that represents the user who interacts with the white pieces on the checker board), and an "id" (a unique number used to identify Game objects across multiple user sessions).
-The GameCenter component holds a PlayerLobby object, "playerLobby", which is a collection of all the users logged into the webapp across all games.
-PlayerLobby contains a structure "players" (a HashMap that maps each Player object to their name), and a GameCenter "gameCenter" that ties the lobby to a single GameCenter.
+The GameCenter component holds a PL object, "playerLobby", which is a collection of all the users logged into the webapp across all games.
+PL contains a structure "players" (a HashMap that maps each PR object to their name), and a GameCenter "gameCenter" that ties the lobby to a single GameCenter.

 ![The Game Static Diagram](Game.png)

-When the application starts up, a GameCenter and a PlayerLobby are both also constructed.
+When the APP starts up, a GameCenter and a PL are both also constructed.
 These both store application-wide data.
-When players sign-in to the checkers app, they are added to the PlayerLobby HashMap.
-The names listed in the Player Lobby are the names saved in the PlayerLobby object.
-This is the main responsibility of the
-PlayerLobby: to hold a record of all the Player objects, and for ease of display, their names as Strings.
+When PRs sign-in to the checkers app, they are added to the PL HashMap.
+The names listed in the PL are the names saved in the PL object.
+This is the main responsibility of the PL: to hold a record of all the PR objects, and for ease of display, their names as Strings.
 Once a user can see the other signed-in users in the lobby, they can choose one to play a game against.
-Once the "Start a Game" button is pressed and the request is validated, a new Game object is created.
-This Game object is responsible for representing a checker game and it's players.
-Therefore, the user who initiates the game is assigned at the red player and the user that was chosen by the first user is then added to the game as the white player.
-Both users' Player object representations are held in the Game object, as well as the unique id that allows the application to differentiate different games as well as to tie users in different sessions to the same game.
+Once the "Start a Game" button is pressed, and the request is validated, a new Game object is created.
+This Game object is responsible for representing a checker game, and it's PRs.
+Therefore, the user who initiates the game is assigned at the red PR, and the user that was chosen by the first user is then added to the game as the white PR.
+Both users' PR object representations are held in the Game object, and the unique id that allows the APP to differentiate different games as well as to tie users in different sessions to the same game.

 Currently, the GameCenter is not used in full as designed.
-When multiple games are being held, all the Game instances and players will be held in the application-wide gameCenter.
-The gameCenter will then keep track of the wins and losses across the application, the number of users and games, and other features like saved games or the all-time user with the highest number of wins.
+When multiple games are being held, all the Game instances and PRs will be held in the application-wide gameCenter.
+The gameCenter will then keep track of the wins and losses across the APP, the number of users and games, and other features like saved games or the all-time user with the highest number of wins.
 Currently, the design implemented does not include these planned responsibilities of the GameCenter class.

 ### Model Tier

 The Model Tier provides the game logic for the system.
 It takes the input from the UI tier and applies it to the inner workings of the games.
-It brings the different attributes of the players and checkers game into one tier where they dictate how both the game and player select work.
+It brings the different attributes of the PRs and checkers game into one tier where they dictate how both the game and PR select work.

-For the most important part of any game, the people who play it, there is the player object.
-It holds various booleans determining what play states they are in, how they relate to their opponents, and the unique attributes each player has.
+For the most important part of any game, the people who play it, there is the PR object.
+It holds various booleans determining what play states they are in, how they relate to their OPs, and the unique attributes each PR has.

-The players need a checkerboard to play on.
+The PR need a checkerboard to play on.
 That's where BoardView comes in.
 BoardView acts as a representation of a checkerboard comprised of 8 rows of spaces.
 The spaces on each row have a color, and an indicator of whether there is a piece on it.
 These keep track of the board in the current game state.

 Speaking of the pieces, the Piece class represents a checker piece including what color it is and if it is a king.
-Through the UI tier, the players move these pieces across the BoardView until someone wins.
+Through the UI tier, the PRs move these pieces across the BoardView until someone wins.

 In order to maintain the good practice of High Cohesion and Low Coupling, the Player class does not directly interact with the BoardView, but rather serves a representation of the people who are playing the checkers game.
 The inputs from the UI are converted to